ableegoldman/kafka/README.md

 coverage.
 Note that this introduces some overhead when running tests and hence why it's disabled by default (the overhead varies, but 15-20% is a reasonable estimate).

+You can limit the total number of workers across all tasks, you can use the --max-workers option

 ### Dependency Analysis ###

 The gradle [dependency debugging documentation](https://docs.gradle.org/current/userguide/viewing_debugging_dependencies.html) mentions using the `dependencies` or `dependencyInsight` tasks to debug dependencies for the root project or individual subprojects.